wp-plugins/conditional-woo-checkout-field/readme.txt

 6. Custom error message displayed after the customer attempts to checkout without completing your required field.

 == Changelog ==
+= 1.0.4 =
+* Bug fix: Custom field not appending to order emails.

 = 1.0.3 =
 * Minor Fix

 = 1.0.2 =
 * Bug fix to allow the field to not be required.